-Goal: Identify ongoing additional areas for future improvement related to diversity, equity, and inclusion at the Silver School.
+Goal: Identify ongoing additional areas for future improvement related to diversity, equity, and inclusion at NYU Silver.

 Timeline: Initiated work in Fall 2019 and continued throughout academic year 2019-2020; Community presentation and ongoing conversations planned for academic year 2020-21

 Update and Next Steps: The School contracted Dr. Kenneth V. Hardy to carry out the organizational assessment that spanned much of the Fall 2019 semester.
 Dr. Hardy and his team completed data collection in January 2020.
 Given public health guidance on meetings in light of the COVID-19 pandemic, and in consultation with Dr. Hardy, his presentation of findings and recommendations for the Silver community was temporarily postponed.
-We are pleased to welcome Dr. Hardy back to Silver this fall for the launch of a series of NYU Silver Community Conversations on Anti-Racism, which will begin with an event featuring reflections on his observations and recommendations on race and racism at Silver, along with perspectives from Silver faculty, staff, and student panelists.
-The event will provide an important venue to consider and to discuss where the School is currently, and where we should go next on our antiracism work continue and are ongoing via recently established affinity groups, white accountability groups, and School team meetings.
+We were pleased to welcome Dr. Hardy back to Silver in October 2020 to share his insights and recommendations on the challenges of race and racism at Silver, along with perspectives shared by a panel of students, faculty, staff, and University leadership representatives.
+Follow-up discussions on where we should go next on our antiracism work continue and are ongoing via recently established affinity groups, white accountability groups, and School team meetings.

 - Contact: firstname.lastname@example.org